 Day 7: Moreton Island

 Today, try a scuba dive to see those wrecks up close.
 Between 1963 and 1984, 15 vessels were scuttled just off Moreton Island to provide a safe anchorage.
 Over the years they have formed a thriving coral reef, home to more than 100 species of fish and the occasional dolphin, wobbegong or dugong.
 It’s a shore dive, so you’ll enter the water straight from the beach, and the diving is suitable for everyone from beginners to experts.
 Head for the huge sand dunes in the centre of the island.
-The dunes stand up to 280 metres high with steep sides – perfect for sand tobogganing.
+The dunes stand up to 280 metres (919 feet) high with steep sides – perfect for sand tobogganing.
 Sit or lie on a thin, waxed board and zip down the dunes at speeds of up to 40 kilometres per hour (25 miles per hour).
 You’ll scream, you’ll laugh, you’ll be brushing sand out of your hair for weeks.

 Day 8: Moreton Island to Brisbane